jlmakes/scrollreveal/README.md

 #scrollReveal.js
 ####Declarative CSS3 transitions on scroll.
-A simple way to create and maintain how your elements reveal, triggered when your element(s) enter the viewport.
+A simple way to create and maintain how elements fade in, triggered when they enter the viewport.
 An open-source experiment by [@JulianLloyd](https://twitter.com/julianlloyd)

-> ***Disclaimer:** This is a brand new project and still under active development.
+> **Disclaimer:** This is a brand new project and still under active development.
 Please bare in mind that this plug-in will be updated frequently, and that breaking changes are virtually guaranteed in the next couple iterations.

 ##1.
 Installation
 Please download `scrollReveal.js` into your JavaScript folder, and reference it just after the closing `</body>` tag.
 It will automatically instantiate itself ready-to-go when the event `DOMContentReady` fires.